ganapa-sruthi-keerthi/VintageVolumes/README.md

 # VintageVolumes
 <img src="VintageVolumesLogo.jpg" alt="VintageVolumesLogo" width="100"/>

-VintageVolumes is a web platform designed for students to buy and sell secondhand textbooks within their schools.
+VintageVolumes is a web platform designed for students to buy and sell secondhand textbooks within their college.
 The goal of this project is to create a convenient and cost-effective solution for students to exchange textbooks, helping them save money and reduce waste.

 ## Features